51cloud/CA3/GETTING_STARTED.md

 # Getting Started with CA3

 This document provides a brief intro of launching jobs in PySlowFast for training and testing.
-Before launching any job, make sure you have properly installed the settings following the instruction in [README.md](README.md) and you have prepared the dataset following [DATASET.md](DATASET.md) with the correct format.
+Before launching any job, make sure you have properly installed the settings following the instruction in [README.md](README.md) with the correct format.

 ## Train a Standard Model from Scratch